-departments), and emergency medical services (ambulance stations) Educational facilities, and related administrative offices The number of parking spaces will include 1 parking space for each employee, school bus parking to accommodate peak bus traffic or loading zones, parking spaces for 50 percent of anticipated school enrollment for high schools, and visitor parking adequate to support events at the facility.
-Public recreation centers and recreational facilities The number of parking spaces will equal 35 percent of the peak number of adult recreational users during any one period.
+departments), and emergency medical services (ambulance stations) Educational facilities, and related The number of parking spaces will include 1 parking space for each employee, administrative offices school bus parking to accommodate peak bus traffic or loading zones, parking spaces for 50 percent of anticipated school enrollment for high schools, and visitor parking adequate to support events at the facility.
+Public recreation centers and The number of parking spaces will equal 35 percent of the peak number of adult recreational facilities recreational users during any one period.
 Public medical clinics 1 parking space for each employee, 1 reserved parking space for each anticipated paramedic van or ambulance serving the facility in one 8-hour period, 2 reserved parking spaces for law enforcement, 1 parking space for the maximum number of patients served by the facility at any given time.
 Public libraries 1 parking space for each employee; 1 parking space for each anticipated facility user during an anticipated peak hour of facility use.
-Public cultural facilities The number of parking spaces will equal 35 percent of the total seating capacity Public conference facilities The number of parking spaces will equal 35 percent of the total seating capacity Operations centers, administrative offices, and facilities supporting quasipublic utilities 1 parking space per 200 square feet of floor space for administrative areas and workshop areas.
-2 parking spaces at each facility, e.g., water storage tank.
-Solid waste collection and transfer facilities 1 parking spaces at each factory, e.g., water storage tank.
-1 parking space for employee(s) working at solid waste site; one parking space/loading area for incoming trucks used for collection and transfer.
-Structures supporting regional and community utility systems.
-1 parking space for maintenance personnel.
+Public cultural facilities The number of parking spaces will equal 35 percent of the total seating capacity Public conference facilities The number of parking spaces will equal 35 percent of the total seating capacity Operations centers, administrative 1 parking space per 200 square feet of floor space for administrative areas and offices, and facilities supporting quasi- workshop areas. public utilities 2 parking spaces at each facility, e.g., water storage tank.
+Solid waste collection and transfer 1 parking space for employee(s) working at solid waste site; one parking facilities space/loading area for incoming trucks used for collection and transfer.
+Structures supporting regional and 1 parking space for maintenance personnel. community utility systems.
 Churches and other places of worship The number of parking spaces will equal 35 percent of the seating capacity of the primary sanctuary at each church.
 Museums 1 parking space for each two persons employed.
 1 parking space for every two visitors during peak hour of visitation.
 Private membership club facilities 1 parking space for every 1.5 persons as rated by the maximum capacity of the building defined by the fire code.
 Community visitor centers 1 parking space for every employee, as well as 10 spaces for visitors.
-TABLE 3-4 MINIMUM OFF-STREET PARKING REQUIREMENTS PUBLIC AND COMMUNITY FACILITIES (CONTINUED) Other private or educational facilities accessible to the general public 1 parking space for every two persons employed.
-The Total parking spaces for facility users will equal 50 percent of the peak user capacity.
+TABLE 3-4 MINIMUM OFF-STREET PARKING REQUIREMENTS PUBLIC AND COMMUNITY FACILITIES (CONTINUED) Other private or educational facilities 1 parking space for every two persons employed.
+The Total parking spaces for accessible to the general public facility users will equal 50 percent of the peak user capacity.